Anxiety at the beginning of a relationship is pretty common. It can be never wracking to begin a relationship! But what

 Those with relationship anxiety can experience a wide range of symptoms, all of which can compromise romantic relationships.
 Let’s go over some of the common symptoms:

 1. Fear of being judged by a partner: Those with anxiety pertaining to relationships may have low self-esteem.
-Due to low self-esteem, they fear negative judgment by their partner.
+Due to low self-esteem, they fear negative judgment from their partner.
 Unlike others, negative judgment will take a huge toll on those with this issue.

 - Fear of being left by a partner: This would be the ultimate rejection and intensify fears.

 - Neediness: Always wanting to be around your partner and the need for constant affection.

 5. Causing conflict in the relationship when everything is going well: This is also called push-pull behavior.
 After causing conflict those with the anxiety problem encourage closeness.
 This back and forth often reinforces a person’s feelings of anxiety and can further complicate their relationship.